etsuprun/halefdocs/index.rst

 To restore your Project Explorer, Design Area, and Voice Pallet, go to *Window* → *Open Perspective* → *Other...*, and choose OpenVXML.

-Now, follow the instructions in `Creating a Hello World Project`_ to create your voice and workflow: Cheese_Voice and Deploy_Workflow.
+Now, follow the instructions in `Creating a Hello World Project`_ to create your voice and workflow: Pizza_Voice and Deploy_Workflow.

 Configure the question block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~